Feeds:

 With the Cardinals ahead 1-0, Tony Perez, leading off the eighth for Cincinnati, swung at a 3-and-2 fastball and lofted a high fly to center.
 The ball hit off the wall at cozy Crosley for a 380-foot triple “that would have been an easy out in any other park,” The Sporting News reported.

 With the perfect game bid ended, Hughes focused on trying to preserve the lead.
-After he struck out Deron Johnson for the first out, Vada Pinson batted.
+After he fanned Deron Johnson for the first out, Vada Pinson batted.
 “Pinson tried to duck from a high pitch, which he later confessed he never saw and, presto, he had a bloop, score-tying double to short left,” The Sporting News reported.

 Pinson’s fluke double plated Chico Ruiz, who ran for Perez, tying the score at 1-1.